webhintio/hint/packages/hint-strict-transport-security/README.md

 to be included in the list.
 After being included, all insecure connection requests will be disallowed.
 Use with great caution:
-Before you decide to have your own domain included, make sure that you are able to support HTTPS for all the subdomains and that you'll never again need the insecure scheme.
+Before you decide to have your own domain included, make sure that you can support HTTPS for all the subdomains and that you'll never again need the insecure scheme.

 More information about HTTP Strict Transport (HSTS), please see: